Listen to Rapunzel while you read along!

 “If I cannot have that lettuce,” said the wife, “I will not eat anything at all.
 I will die!"

-What could he do?
-So late that night, the carpenter climbed over the garden wall.
-With a very quiet step, he took one ball of lettuce.
-And with yet more quiet steps, he went over the garden wall, and back home.
+What could the carpenter do?
+Late that night, he climbed over the garden wall.
+With very quiet steps, he took one green head of lettuce.
+With more quiet steps, he went back over the garden wall.
 His wife ate up the lettuce right away.

 “STOP!
 What do you think you are doing?”

 “I…uh…am getting lettuce for my wife,” said the carpenter.

 “Please!” said the carpenter.
 “My wife is going to have a baby.
-She saw your lettuce, and wanted it so very much.”
+She saw your lettuce and wanted it so very much.”